tjwaterman99/tjwaterman99/README.md

 ### Hi there 👋

+Thanks for checking out my GitHub profile.

+This repo also contains the articles that appear on my blog - you can read them at **[tjwaterman.com](https://www.tjwaterman.com)**.

 <!--
 **tjwaterman99/tjwaterman99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.